Impact of OBBB on on-site solar, battery economics & timing

 More detail:

-• However, all projects that do not begin construction by December 31, 2025 are subject to the material assistance from prohibited foreign entities rules (FEOC), the full impacts of which are still being analyzed by the industry.
+- However, all projects that do not begin construction by December 31, 2025 are subject to the material assistance from prohibited foreign entities rules (FEOC), the full impacts of which are still being analyzed by the industry.
+Notice 2025-42 did not address FEOC Beginning of Construction (BOC) rules; Treasury says separate guidance is coming.
+(IRS)

 Escape hatch: “commence construction” by 7/4/26

-The one escape hatch is to commence construction no later than July 4 2026; these projects get until the end of 2029–30 to finish, but anything starting after the cutoff loses the credit.
+The one escape hatch is to commence construction no later than July 4, 2026; these projects get until the end of 2029–30 to finish, but anything starting after the cutoff loses the credit.
+Treasury has now specified how “begin construction” works post-OBBB:

 How to “commence construction” today.

-Solar Developers will generally make these commitments once they have clear commitment from the customer in the form of a signed lease, PPA, or similarly binding agreement.
+Developers will generally make these undertakings once they have clear commitment from the customer in the form of a signed lease, PPA, or similarly binding agreement.

 Practical takeaway for solar projects: act now